Glaciohound/Chimera-ST/README.md

 You can download any one checkpoint mentioned above to local, and translate local audios (only .wav files supported) to another language!
 To do this, you only need to run the model in an interactive mode.
-For example, you want to translate from English to Deutsh (DE):
+For example, you want to translate from English to Deutsh (DE) with an already trained checkpoint at $CHECKPOINT:
 ```
 bash run.sh --script chimera/scripts/interactive-en2any-ST.sh \
-    --target de
+    --target de --checkpoint $CHECKPOINT
 ```